hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 comments: true
 ---

-I've always wanted to play the electric guitar and despite an attempt at doing so over 25 years ago, I gave.
+I've always wanted to play the electric guitar and despite an attempt at doing so over 25 years ago, I gave up.
 Partially cause I had no sense of time-management (as if I do now), partially cause I always felt that being left-handed and playing a right-handed instrument would always hinder me.
 And yes, I tried the Jimi Hendrix approach, ending up wrecking my guitar.

 <br/>
 This year I decided to try again, but properly - buying a left-handed guitar.
 While I haven't been playing for a long time and I'm still below novice, I've tried a few different techniques, some have worked, others haven't.
 Below is a list of the services/sites I've used and my evaluation of them.